timothyckl/blog/journal/content/posts/writing-latex/index.md

 ## Conclusion

-With VimTeX, Tectonic, and Skim working together, I can draft, compile, and preview polished LaTeX documents without ever leaving Neovim—and that’s been a huge upgrade from handwriting notes on the iPad.
+With VimTeX, Tectonic, and Skim working together, I can draft, compile, and preview polished LaTeX documents without ever leaving Neovim and that’s been a huge upgrade from handwriting notes on the iPad.
 This setup is fast, reproducible, and scales nicely from quick homework write-ups to longer reports.

-And if you hit any snags, :help vimtex is excellent, plus the VimTeX README has answers to most questions.
-Additionally, my favourite resource for document templates in LaTeX is Overleaf’s [template gallery](https://www.overleaf.com/latex/templates).
+If you face any errors, `:help vimtex` is excellent, plus the VimTeX README has answers to most questions.
+Additionally, if you're not sure how to style your document, my favourite resource for document templates in LaTeX is Overleaf’s [template gallery](https://www.overleaf.com/latex/templates).
 Happy TeX’ing!